dwin0/blog/content/blog/web-server/index.en.md

 > A web server is a program that runs on a computer and answers requests from the Internet.

 Like any program, a web server follows certain rules that a programmer has defined.
-The following sample code shows such rules as they are written with [express](https://expressjs.com/). express helps to create a web server. <br />
+The following sample code shows such rules.<br />
 It is not about understanding the code, but about getting an idea of what such rules look like:

 ```js